News Archive

 How did three Stanford doctors — a sleep surgeon, an ophthalmologist and a urogynecologist — along with Biodesign Innovation Fellowship alumnus Ravi Pamnani, end up in Brazil leading a two-week biodesign bootcamp?

-An Outsider’s Look at the Biodesign Process
+An Outsider’s Look At the Biodesign Process

 Stanford Medicine Scope, 7/8/16